 Medicare rebate

-No Medicare rebate payable for radiofrequency skin lesion removal.
+No Medicare rebate payable for radiofrequency or laser skin lesion removal.

 Sometimes, the removed tissue is sent for histological examination by a skin pathologist.
 In these cases, we will charge a fee which is 100 per cent rebated by Medicare.

-If you are not covered by Medicare, we charge $90 per specimen for performing a biopsy.
-The laboratory which processes the specimen will also charge a fee, commonly in the area of $200 per specimen.
+If you are not covered by Medicare, we charge $123.65 per specimen for performing a biopsy.
+The laboratory that processes the specimen will also charge a fee, commonly about $300 per specimen.
+We cannot provide exact pricing.
+For more information, contact Infinity Pathology directly (https://www.infinitypath.com.au/contact-us/)

 Private health insurance